It takes clarity

 What role have investors and other stakeholders played in developing the ASCOR tool?

-The ASCOR project has been led by asset owners, asset managers, and investor networks since its inception in 2021 (see the ASCOR Partners listed here).
-These stakeholders are members of the ASCOR Steering and Advisory Committees and participated in the development of the ASCOR framework and tool.
+The ASCOR project has been led by asset owners, asset managers, and investor networks since its inception in 2021.
+These stakeholders participated in the development of the ASCOR framework and tool.

 How does the ASCOR tool fit into the landscape of climate investment tools?